 When should I get legal help?

 You can get legal help at any time.
 If you are looking for help with changing your immigration status, it is best to have someone review your application before you send it in.

 It is important to get legal help if you are in removal proceedings in immigration court.
 The government does not assign free counsel to people in immigration proceedings.

 The following professionals can give legal advice and services in immigration and citizenship cases:

-- A DOJ accredited representative can be fully or partially accredited.
-A fully accredited representative can represent you before DHS, USCIS, EOIR, and the BIA.
-A partially accredited representative can represent you before USCIS.
+Both an immigration lawyer and a fully accredited representative can represent you before DHS, USCIS, EOIR (immigration court), and the BIA (immigration appeals).
+A partially accredited representative can only represent you before USCIS.

-How can I find a legal professional I can trust?
+How can I find legal help that I can trust?

 Some businesses pretend to offer reliable legal services to keep your money.
-Learn how to recognize and avoid immigration scams to protect yourself.
+There are some simple things you can do to protect yourself.

 - Ask to see a copy of their license

-- Check if an attorney is in good standing online with their State Bar Association and the American Immigration Lawyers Association (AILA).
+- Check if they are in good standing online with their State Bar Association and the American Immigration Lawyers Association (AILA).

-- Check if they are on the DOJ’s Executive Office for Immigration Review (EOIR) has a complete list of accredited organizations and representatives in the U.S.
+- Check if they are on the DOJ’s Executive Office for Immigration Review (EOIR) list of accredited organizations and representatives.

-Note: The Immigrant Legal Resource Center offers important tips on how to find an attorney or representative you can trust.
+The Immigrant Legal Resource Center offers tips on how to find an attorney or representative you can trust.

-Where can I find free immigration lawyers or low-cost legal help?
+Where can I find free or low-cost legal help?